 - Research Track: This track is for fellows interested in pursuing a career in academics or industry.
 Fellows will have ten months total after the inpatient clinical requirements and will have additional months in an optional third year if funding is available.
 Fellows will maintain weekend call and continuity clinic during this time.
 Fellows choosing the research track will be expected to author at least two abstracts to national or international meeting and submit as an author or co-author at least two manuscripts to a peer-reviewed journal.

 - Global Medicine Track: This track is for fellows interested in pursuing a career in academics, non-governmental organizations, government agencies, or other non-profits focused on working with international partners.
 Fellows choosing the global medicine track will be expected to author at least one review article, book chapter, or similar scholarly work agreed upon with the fellow’s faculty mentor.

 - During the course of the fellowship during the months when there is no inpatient assignment fellows will choose from the various elective rotations that are designed to enhance the career track chosen by the fellow.
 Fellows can choose any of the available electives regardless of their chosen career track.
 Fellows can also work with their faculty mentor on other electives that are not part of the currently offered electives but must make sure that they meet ACGME requirements.
-Available electives include HIV outpatient clinic, public health outpatient practice, pediatric ID, antibiotic management program, quality improvement, mycobacterial infections, research methods, research capstone project, biostatistics, international health rotations, tropical microbiology and parasitology in Haiti Field Lab, inpatient ID consults in international settings, and others.
+Available electives include HIV outpatient clinic, hepatitis, public health outpatient practice, pediatric ID, antibiotic management program and OPAT, wound care, hospital epidemiology, quality improvement, mycobacterial infections, research methods, research capstone project, biostatistics, international health rotations, tropical microbiology and parasitology in Haiti Field Lab, inpatient ID consults in international settings, and others.